Voice Disorders: Functional and Organic Dysphonia and Hoarseness

 Diagnosis

 Otolaryngology consultation is necessary.
-Diagnosis is based on nasolaryngoscopy for visualization or videostroboscopy for revealing mucosal wave abnormalities.
+Diagnosis is based on nasolaryngoscopy for visualization or videostroboscopy (a special form of laryngoscopy that uses strobe lights, which allows for assessment of laryngeal vibration) for revealing mucosal wave abnormalities.

 Ancillary Tests

-Acoustic analysis, speech aerodynamic study, laryngeal electromyography, computed tomography (CT)/magnetic resonance imaging (MRI).
+Acoustic analysis, speech aerodynamic study, laryngeal electromyography, CT/magnetic resonance imaging (MRI).

 Treatment